 - Manufacturer cannot be held responsible for site conditions.
 Carefully examine the flooring prior to installation for grade, color, finish and quality.
 Ensure adequate lighting for proper inspection.
 If flooring is not acceptable, contact your supplier immediately and arrange for replacement.
 Manufacturer will not accept responsibility for flooring installed with visible defects.
-Prior to installation of any flooring, the Installer must ensure that the job site and subfloor meet the requirements of these instructions.
-Manufacturer is not responsible for flooring failure resulting from unsatisfactory job site and/or sub-floor conditions. - Flooring should be one of the last items installed in any new construction or remodel project.
+Prior to installation of any flooring, the Installer must ensure that the job site and sub-floor meet the requirements of these instructions.
+Manufacturer is not responsible for flooring failure resulting from unsatisfactory job site and/or sub-floor conditions.
+Do not install any planks that the homeowners may not find acceptable. - Flooring should be one of the last items installed in any new construction or remodel project.
 All work involving water or moisture should be completed before flooring installation.
 Water and wood do not mix.
-Installing flooring onto a wet sub-floor will most likely cause cupping, tip & edge raising, telegraphing of core and subsequent gapping and finishing issues. - Room temperature and humidity of installation area should be consistent with normal, year-round living conditions for at least one week before installation of flooring.
-Optimum room temperature of 70 °F and a humidity range of 40-55% is recommended during installation.
+Installing flooring onto a wet subfloor will most likely cause cupping, tip & edge raising, telegraphing of core and subsequent gapping and finishing issues. - Room temperature and humidity of installation area should be consistent with normal, year-round living conditions for at least one week before installation of flooring.
+Optimum room temperature of 70 °F and a humidity range of 4055% is recommended during installation.
 Humidity levels below 40% will most likely cause movement in the flooring, including gapping between pieces, cupping and checking in the face. - Store the flooring in the installation area for 72 hours before installation to allow flooring to adjust to room temperature.
 Do not store the boxes of flooring directly on concrete.
 These floors need adequate acclimation for moisture equalization prior to installation.
 Shuffle the boards for best visual mix of lengths and color.